The 50 Best Places to Travel in 2025

 Deer Valley, Utah

 It’s practically a new ski resort.
 This season will see the opening of Deer Valley East Village, an enormous new add-on to the resort’s already huge amount of skiable terrain around Park City, Utah.
 To kick things off, the addition will have three chairlifts and 300 skiable acres, plus day-skier amenities like parking, complimentary ski storage, and a rental shop.
 There’s also the new Grand Hyatt Deer Valley, with 381 rooms and suites and multiple dining venues, slated to open November 20.
 Eventually, Deer Valley will encompass 5,700 acres of skiable terrain, with 37 chairlifts and 238 trails — enough to nearly triple the size of the existing resort.
 Plans also call for more high-end lodging, private chalets, restaurants, and shops.
 One thing that won’t change?
-Deer Valley still won’t allow snowboarding.
-Denny Lee
+Deer Valley still won’t allow snowboarding. — Denny Lee

 Fiji

 An archipelago of more than 300 islands, this South Pacific destination will be easier than ever for Americans to visit in 2025: national carrier Fiji Airways is launching nonstop service between Dallas Fort Worth International Airport and Nadi International, marking the first time the airline will reach beyond West Coast gateways.
 The new connection, which debuts in December 2024, will coincide with numerous developments in the islands, such as the opening on Denarau of Trilogy Villas, a collection of three private vacation rentals with space for up to 10 guests each, with amenities such as a private pools, in-villa chefs, and spa services.
 Also new is the beachfront, 324-room Crowne Plaza Fiji Nadi Bay Resort & Spa, the first Crowne Plaza in the South Pacific; coming by mid 2025 will be a fully renovated Westin Denarau Island Resort & Spa, which will have a wellness center and golf course spread over 30 oceanfront acres.
-At the same time, Fiji has announced an ambitious responsible-tourism initiative called Loloma Hour that will encourage visitors to volunteer at least 60 minutes a day during their stay in the islands.
+At the same time, Fiji has announced an ambitious responsible-tourism initiative called Loloma Hour that will encourage visitors to volunteer at least 60 minutes during their stay on the islands.
 “It’s a program designed to inspire travelers to leave Fiji a better place than they found it,” said Brent Hill, the CEO of Tourism Fiji.
-“By dedicating an hour of their vacation time to helping the local environment and community, they can find long-lasting happiness the Fijian way: by giving back.”
-Asia London Palomba
+“By dedicating an hour of their vacation time to helping the local environment and community, they can find long-lasting happiness the Fijian way: by giving back.” — Asia London Palomba

 Huaraz, Peru